-Eluer Woodruff was called upon to explain the object of the Bacrament and after the administration, Elder Nacyle expressed his joy at meet-log with the Saints and friends of the Gospel; said he had a pleasant visit through the mission from Geneva to Berlin; was glad to note the inorease of membership since his last visit and that the seed of the Guspel sown by the Elders had borne good fruit: he remarked that we are to promulgate the doctrine of Jesus Christand to do the will of our Heavenly Father; spoke of the limited amount of liberty which exists in Bavaria and other parts of this empire and was thankful for the almost perfect degree which we enjoy in Berlin; said that religious liberty was increasing for us.
-People ask why we should come so many thousand miles to preach the Gospel when the pretending to be the servants of the Lord, had told us that God had restored the everiasting Gospel-if they called the people to repent and be baptized from one having authority for the remission , of sint-if they taught that God had established His kingdom on earth with Apostles, Prophete, etc., according to the prophecies of the ancient Prophets?
-We are sent out with an-thority from God to administer in His name-we are laboring for the love we have for our fellow men and the establishment of peace and righteousness on earth-not for an earthly reward.
-We must live as Saints- be Saints not only in word hut in deed.
-We believe the Gospel must be proclaimed in all lands before the coming of the Son of Man.
-Let us be true to God and His kingdom -- in this way alone can we gain true happiness and the crown of sverlasting life.
-The Prophet Joseph said: "There are three things we must over-The Prophet Joseph said; come to insure salvation, Satan, the flesh and the world."
-Closed with words of encouragement to keep the command-ments of God, and thanked the Elders for their truly fuifiled duties, and prayed God to bless them and the Baints for their noble work of love for the children of men.
+Eluer Woodruff was called upon to explain the object of the Bacrament and after the administration, Elder Naegle expressed his joy at meet-ing with the Saints and friends of the Gospel; said he bad a pleasant Ing 10 visit through the mission from Geneva to Berlin; was glad to note the increase of membership since his last visit and that the seed of the Guspelsown by the Elders had borne good fruit; he remarked that we are to promulgate the doctrine of Jesus Christand to do the will of our Heavenly Father; spoke of the limited amount of liberty which exists in Bavaria and other parts of this empire and was thankful for the almost perfect degree which we enjoy in Berlin; said that religious liberty was increasing for us.
+People ask why we should come so many thousand miles to preach the Gospel when the people already bave pastors and the Soriptures.
+Asked if such pastors, pretending to be the servants of the Lord, bad told us that God had restored the everlasting Gospel-if they called the people to, repent and be bantized from one having authority for the remission of sint-if they taught that God bad established His kingdom on earth with Apostles, Prophete, etc., se-cording to the prophecies of the ancient Prophets?
+We are sent out with authority from God to administer in His name-we are laboring for the love we bave for our fellow meo and the establishment of peace and righteousness on earth-not for an earthly reward.
+We must live as Saibts- be Saints not only in word but in deed.
+We believe the Gospel must be proclaimed in all lands before the coming of the Bon of Man.
+Let us be true to God and His kingdom-in this way alone can we gain true bappiness and the crown of everlasting life.
+The Prophet Joseph said: "There are three things we must overcome to insure salvation, Satan, the flesh and the world," Closed with words of encouragement to keep the commandments of God, and thanked the Elders for their truly fulfilled duties, and prayed God to bless them and the Saints for their noble work of love for the chlidren of men.

-Elder Lund said he wished he was in a condition to speak the German language fluently; was very pleased to be in our midst and wished to bear testimony to the truth of the Gospei as revealed to the Prophet Joseph Smith.
-We do not believe as the majority of the so-named Christians that God has revealed all that is necessary for our guidance in the Bible, but we believe God, without which His Church can not exist as it did in the days of our Lord and Savior.
-Aposties and the same organization must remain in the true Church until all men shall come to a unity of the laith, which is at the present time not the case.
-We find many religious systems in the world which do not contain the necessary functions to constitute the Church of Christ, He exhorted the people to do the will of our heavenly Father, and prayed God's blessings on the branch of Berlin and those who preside over the same.
+Elder Lund said he wished he was in a condition to speak the German language fluently; was very pleased to be ib our midet and wished to bear testimony to the truth of the Gospel as revealed to the Prophet Joseph Smith.
+We do not believe as the majority of the so-named Christians that God has revealed all that is necessary for our guidance in the Bible, but we believe iu continued revelation from God, without which His Church can not exist as it did in the days of our Lord and Savior.
+Apostles and the same organization must remain in the true Church until all men shall come to a unity of the faitn, which is at the present time not the case.
+We find many religious systems in the world which do not contain the necessary functions to constitute the Church of Christ.
+He exhorted the people to do the will of our heavenly Father, and prayed God's blessings on the branch of Berlin and taose who preside over the same.

 Elder Ed.
-R. Frei hore testimony to what had been said, and in a few words expressed his warm love for the cause of Christ.
-He announced that there would be a obauce for questions directly after meeting, and abother gathering at 7 p.m.
+R. Frei bore testimony to what had been esid, and in a few words expressed his warm love for the cause of Christ.
+He announced that there would be a chance for questions directly after meeting, and another gathering at 7 p. m.